Top Picks for Cribs in 2026

 Picking out a crib for your littlest family member can feel like a big deal.
 It needs to be safe, of course, but also sturdy, durable, and easy to put together.
 And because many cribs are designed to grow with your little one and convert into a toddler bed, a daybed, or even a full-sized bed, it may be a centerpiece of your child’s room well into their toddler and big-kid years, which just adds to the pressure to pick the best one.

 CR’s baby product experts test cribs for safety, ease of assembly, and how simple adjusting the mattress height is as a baby grows, along with dozens of other factors.
-“Our safety testing helps ensure that a crib provides a safe sleep environment for your baby,” says Joan Muratore, who oversees testing of baby products at Consumer Reports.
+“Our safety testing helps ensure that a crib provides a safe sleep environment for your baby,” says Joan Muratore, the engineer who oversees testing of baby products at Consumer Reports.

-Muratore uses the federal safety standard for cribs as a blueprint and also checks the integrity of the mattress support, the materials used in construction (including hardware and fasteners), and any defects or inconsistencies in the crib’s finishes.
+Muratore uses the federal safety standard for cribs as a blueprint, and also checks the integrity of the mattress support, the materials used in construction (including hardware and fasteners), and any defects or inconsistencies in the crib’s finishes.

 Her team also assesses: